Diminution in Value Claims in Car Accident Lawsuits

 In Arizona, and all other states, injured plaintiffs may assert damages for the economic losses they sustain to their vehicle.
 These claims are not necessarily simple, however.
 You’ll want to work with a qualified attorney who is intimately familiar with the process of securing damages for both economic and non-economic injuries.

 Here at Hirsch & Lyon, our team of attorneys boast decades of experience providing skilled legal advocacy to injured plaintiffs in Arizona.
-Unlike many other injury firms, we are focused on motor vehicle accidents and associated claims — car, truck, motorcycle, and pedestrian-based claims — and as such, we are particularly well-suited to litigate these disputes to the fullest extent.
+Unlike many other injury firms, we are focused on personal injury cases and as such, we are particularly well-suited to litigate these disputes to the fullest extent.
 We also offer discounted contingency fees that ensure that our clients can keep more of what they receive in damages.

 Interested in learning more?
 Call 602-535-1900 or submit a case evaluation form today to schedule a free consultation with an experienced Phoenix accident attorney here at Hirsch & Lyon.
 During the initial consultation, we will assess your claims and determine the best way to move forward to secure maximum compensation.